markwest1972/voice-controlled-zumo/readme.md

 ##Troubleshooting##
 1. Make sure that the Zumo is connected.
 2. This solution uses a Public MQTT Server, make sure that it is up and running (see the MQTTserver variable ib the ).
+3. If you have problems with the HTTPS Server, try running speech_module/web_server_HTTP.js instead.

 ##ToDo##
 1. Improve speed of speech recognition.